 Day 3–7: Relaxing Stay in Albufeira With Young Kids

-From Tavira, we drove straight to Albufeira.
-We’d booked the Eden Resort Albufeira and this was such a great decision!
+Our next stop was Albufiera.
+We drove straight there from Tavira.
+We’d booked the Eden Resort Albufeira, and this was such a great decision!
 This resort was very family-oriented with 4 pools and plenty of kids’ entertainment.
 Including a circus tent, which was used for the kids’ discos and other shows!

 READ MORE: OUR FULL REVIEW OF THE EDEN RESORT ALBUFEIRA